ooples/pine_script_docs/source/faq/Alerts.rst

     4. Strategy based alerts generated from `strategy order fills <https://www.tradingview.com/pine-script-reference/v5/?solution=43000481368>`__.

-When more than one condition can trigger a single alert, you will most probably need to have visual cues for each condition so that when users bring up a chart on which an alert triggered they can figure out which condition caused the alert to trigger.
-This is a method that allows users of your script to customize the alert to their needs.
+When more than one condition can trigger a single alert, you will most probably need to have visual cues for each condition so that when users bring up a chart on which an alert triggered, they can figure out which condition caused the alert to trigger.
+This is a method that allows users of your script to customize the alert to fit their needs.

-When TradingView creates an alert, it saves a snapshot of the environment that will enable the alert to run on the servers.
+When TradingView creates an alert, it saves a snapshot of the environment that will enable the alert to run on our servers.
 The elements saved with an alert are:

     * Current symbol
     * Current time frame